-L. NET POSITION
+K. NET POSITION

 Net position is the result of assets and deferred outflows of resources less liabilities and deferred inflows of resources.
-The net position of the government wide and proprietary funds are categorized as net investment in capital assets, reduced by depreciation and any outstanding debt incurred to acquire, construct and improve those assets and deferred inflows and outflows of resources, excluding unexpended proceeds.
+The net position of the government wide and proprietary funds are categorized as net investment in capital assets, reduced by depreciation and any outstanding debt incurred to acquire, construct and improve those assets and deferred inflows and outflows of resources related to debt, and excluding unexpended proceeds.